 "Eh!?"
 Gancena shouted.
 "But you're this super powerful being, aren't you?
 You told me you guard these worlds, and since you're still here to protect them…"

 "I do, and I am.
-But now recent attacks have allowed the Thoughtless to leak its hate and apathy into the gaming worlds, augmenting their villains' powers.
+But now recent attacks have allowed the Thoughtless to leak itself and its attached feelings into the gaming worlds, augmenting their villains' powers.
 As you no doubt well know, if the villains win, these worlds will begin to die.
 They will weaken, and the Thoughtless will destroy them.
 If they all die, the Thoughtless will eventually find no other worlds to turn to but ours.
-My world and I will be erased first, and your world will slowly be consumed by hate and apathy, and it will wither, too.
+My world and I will be erased first, and your world will slowly be consumed the same way, and it will wither, too.
 We have time, but I don't know how much, which is why I need to act now."

 Both were silent for a moment.
 Gancena tried to understand.
-Her own world's hate of video games could be the end of her world?
+A few people's hate of video games could be the complete end of her world?
 Of all these worlds?
 It couldn't be true.
 It couldn't be that powerful.

 Maybe this was just a nightmare… Gancena glanced at the tower, and then at her socks, definitely the socks she was wearing before being pulled here.
 White.
 Like this world.
 She clasped her hands tightly and blinked slowly.
 Everything still seemed real enough.